carloscant/citiesquiz/README.md

-I have used the following libraries;
+I have used the following libraries:

 - AngularJs.
 - Bootstrap.